The University of Tübingen Today

 The University's history began in 1477, when Count Eberhard “the Bearded” of Württemberg founded the University.
 In Tübingen’s historical center there is hardly a building or a square that is not linked to a renowned scholar.
 Tübingen notables include Hegel, Hölderlin and Schelling, Mörike and Uhland, Johannes Kepler and Wilhelm Schickard.

 Tübingen today remains a place of research and teaching.
 In addition to the nearly 85,500 inhabitants, there are some 28,300 German and international students.
 Some 450 professors and 4.400 other academic staff teach at the University’s seven faculties.

 The latest chapter of the University’s history is marked by its success in the German federal and state governments’ Excellence Initiative.
 One Graduate School, one Excellence Cluster and the University’s Institutional Strategy were successful in the major funding program – also making Tübingen one of Germany’s eleven universities in the top “Excellent” class.
-Tübingen is also home to six collaborative research centers, is involved in five transregional collaborative research centers, and hosts six research training groups – all sponsored by the German Research Foundation.
+Tübingen is also home to six collaborative research centers, is involved in five transregional collaborative research centers, and hosts five research training groups – all sponsored by the German Research Foundation.
 The University specializes in a number of innovative fields of research: Neuroscience, Clinical Imaging, Translational Immunology and Cancer Research, Microbiology and Infection Research, Molecular Biology of Plants, Environmental and Geoscience, Astro- and Elementary Particle Physics, Quantum Physics and Nanotechnology, Archaeology and Anthropology, Language and Cognition, Education and the Media.
 The excellence of our research helps create optimal conditions for students from all over the world.
 Research-oriented learning is a particular strength of Tübingen study programs, thanks to the close links between research and teaching.

 Teaching at the University of Tübingen reflects the broad, interdisciplinary spectrum of its research.
 More than 280 courses are on offer.
 The University is open to the international exchange of academics and students.